- Corporate Directory

 From the first fund in 1949, the industry has grown to approximately $3 trillion in global assets under management.
 Nearly 65 percent of those assets come from institutional investors.
 So, while many individuals do not invest in hedge funds directly, they benefit indirectly through their pension plans, college scholarships or charitable work.

-This link will take you to Investopedia where you can learn even more about these funds.
+This link will take you to Investopedia where you can learn even more about hedge funds.

 Thank you for taking the time to learn more about hedge funds.